Jack Harris (golfer)

+Career

-Harris became a junior PGA member before age 18, under professional Colin Campbell at Long Island Golf Club in 1940.
+In 1940, before the age of 18, Harris turned pro.
+He became a junior PGA member under professional Colin Campbell at Long Island Golf Club.

 His professional golfing career was then put on hold for the next six years when he was enlisted in the Australian Army during the Second World War.
-He spent this time serving as a sapper (a soldier of the engineer corps) in Darwin and later on Labuan Island in Borneo.
+He spent this time serving as a sapper (a soldier of the engineer corps) in Darwin, Australia and later on Labuan Island in Borneo.
 Harris was discharged from the army in 1946, aged 24, to resume a golfing career after missing a critical development period.

 Harris was reacquainted with Colin Campbell and Bob Spencer (Campbell's nephew) who were running a teaching school on top of the Manchester Unity Building in Melbourne CDB.
 Later they worked in Hartley's sports store on Flinders St. All of Harris's teaching and practice at this time was done by hitting into nets off rubber mats.
 Harris won his first Victorian PGA in 1950 at age 28 while he was still teaching golf at Hartley's sports store.

-In mid-1950 Harris became club professional at Keysborough Golf Club where he stayed for most of his tournament playing career.
+In the mid-1950s, Harris became club professional at Keysborough Golf Club where he stayed for most of his tournament playing career.
 Bob Spencer later followed as Harris's assistant.
 Throughout his time at Keysborough he earned his living as a typical club pro (by teaching, running the pro shop etc.) and just like many of his contemporaries practice time to sharpen up his game for tournament play was very limited.
 Despite this, Harris, throughout the 1950s and early 1960s was still ranked in the top handful of Australian golfers along with the likes of Peter Thomson, Jim Ferrier, Kel Nagle, Ossie Pickworth, Norman Von Nida, Eric Cremin, Frank Phillips, Bruce Crampton, Bruce Devlin.

-Even without overseas experience Harris recorded multiple tournaments wins against many golfers who were Australian Open winners including three of whom were also major winners.
-He also played in tournaments with many top overseas golfers who visited Australia such as Jack Nicklaus, Sam Snead, Art Wall Jr., Arnold Palmer, Gary Player, Bobby Locke, Ed Furgol, Ed Oliver, Max Faulkner, Dai Rees, Harry Weetman, Harold Henning, Peter Alliss, Jimmy Adams, and Sewsunker Sewgolum.
+In 1960, Harris travelled with fellow Australian pro Murray Crafter to Europe to play.
+He intended to play in 12 tournaments.

 After his tournament playing days were over Harris also spent 13 years as the club and teaching professional at Sorrento Golf Club on the Mornington Peninsula.
 Harris also continued as a teaching professional at his own school in St Kilda.
 He will also be remembered for his golf segment on the Channel 7 TV World of Sport programme in the 1960s alongside AFL legend Lou Richards, following on in this role from his first golf teacher, Colin Campbell.
 Even into his 80s Harris continued to organise a series of pro-am events for senior professionals.
 Harris was always willing to teach anyone who was interested in the game and was still assisting with lessons at the Wattle Park GC into his 90s.

+Personal life

 Harris died aged 91 in August 2014.